 The work to find conclusive results starts way before pressing start on your experiment.
-It starts before doing results analysis.
-It starts before test design.
+It starts before doing a results analysis.
+It starts before the test design.
 It starts as you identify the metrics you can influence through experimentation and understanding how those metrics interact with each other.

 Your metric definition for an individual experiment should fit into these three buckets:

-Your primary metric (and the main metric in your hypothesis) should always be the behavior closest to the change you are making in the variation you are employing.
+The bottom line is your primary metric (and the main metric in your hypothesis) should always be the behavior closest to the change you are making in the variation you are employing.
 The hypothesis should actually read: